shawngraham/presentations/caa-hull.md

 ![](https://raw.githubusercontent.com/shawngraham/presentations/gh-pages/harvard/datasetropensci.png?raw=true)

-Lincoln’s work builds capacity in others.
+Mullen's work builds capacity in others.

 ---

 ![image](https://raw.githubusercontent.com/shawngraham/presentations/gh-pages/harvard/worksheets.png)

-Lincoln’s work is shared, and it’s explicitly about teaching how to use the materials he’s pulling together [in his teaching](http://lincolnmullen.com/projects/worksheets/)
+Mullen's work is shared, and it’s explicitly about teaching how to use the materials he’s pulling together [in his research](http://lincolnmullen.com/projects/worksheets/)

 ---

 ![](https://raw.githubusercontent.com/shawngraham/presentations/gh-pages/harvard/demonotebook.png)

-Lincoln addresses how to get your materials online in a format that others can then [use](https://lmullen.github.io/rmd-notebook/)
+Mullen addresses how to get your materials online in a format that others can then [use](https://lmullen.github.io/rmd-notebook/)

 ---